nguyenvukhang/dots/readme.md

 ```
 git submodule update --init --recursive
 ```
+if you're using nvim, then go to `nvim/.config/nvim` and run `plug-init` first.
+then, open vim and run `:PlugInstall`.

-and stow files by running the setup script:
+stow files by running the setup script:
 ```
 cd dots
 ./setup
 ```
 before making changes to any submodule, remember to checkout a branch

-### neovim setup

-install plug by running the `plug-init` script in nvim
-install plugins by opening vim and running `:PlugInstall`